phucleit96/python_todo_app_proj1/README.md

 When a todo is selected from the list, the application updates the input box with the content of the selected todo.

 At the end of the script, the window is closed with `window.close()`.

+# Web Todo Application

+This repository also contains a Python script for a Web Todo application using Streamlit.

+## Usage

+This web application allows you to manage your todos.
+You can add and complete tasks.
+To add a task, enter the task in the text input box and press enter.
+To complete a task, check the checkbox next to the task.

+## Code Explanation

+This Python script uses the Streamlit library to create a web interface for a Todo application.
+The script handles different events triggered by user interactions with the web interface.

+### Add Event

+When a new todo is entered in the text input box, the application performs the following steps:

+1. Retrieves the new todo entered by the user.
+2. Appends the new todo to the list.
+3. Writes the updated list back to the file.

+### Complete Event

+When the checkbox next to a todo is checked, the application performs the following steps:

+1. Removes the selected todo from the list.
+2. Writes the updated list back to the file.
+3. Reruns the app to update the display.

+At the end of the script, the application continuously waits for user input with `st.rerun()`.